MBTA Commuter Rail: Fares

 Commuter Rail tickets in the form of CharlieTickets purchased at fare vending machines and ticket booths (left) and paper tickets purchased on-board (right).

 MBTA Commuter Rail uses a zone fare system, with fares increasing with distance.
 Zone 1A includes the downtown terminals and other inner core stations up to about 5 miles from downtown.
 Ten additional zones, numbered 1 through 10, extend outwards from Boston.
 Each zone is about 5 miles, with most outer terminals in zones 6 through 8.
 Only two stations use further zones: in Zone 9, and in Zone 10.
 Zone 1A fares are identical to MBTA subway fares (though subway passes on CharlieCards are not accepted, except for Fairmount Line stations that have CharlieCard validator machines).
 As of 2024, one-way fares within Zone 1A are $2.40, while fares between further zones and Zone 1A range from $6.50 for Zone 1 to $13.25 for Zone 10.
 Trips that do not enter Zone 1A have less expensive interzone fares; as of 2024, these range from $2.75 for travel within a single zone to $7.25 for travel between Zone 1 and Zone 10.

 Fares can be purchased on the MBTA mTicket app, at automatic vending machines located at major stations, from businesses near some stations, or from conductors on board trains.
 Discounted passes include monthly passes (with or without free transfer to other MBTA services), "flex passes" valid for five 24-hour periods, and $10 passes offering unlimited travel on a single weekend.
 As with other MBTA services, discounted fares and passes are available for several groups including disabled passengers, passengers over age 65, and students attending certain schools.
 Foxboro special event services and the CapeFlyer have separate fares; regular MBTA fares and passes are not valid.
 Fares are collected by train conductors; while fare evasion is explicitly illegal under state law, it is not criminal.
-Faregates have also been installed at North Station, with plans for installation at Back Bay and South Station.
-The second-generation MBTA fare collection system, planned for completion in 2025, will standardize fare media across modes and allow uses of CharlieCards for all commuter rail trips.
+Fare gates have been installed at North Station and South Station, with plans for installation at Back Bay and Ruggles.
+The second-generation MBTA fare collection system will standardize fare media across modes, including commuter rail.